 If the transfer is necessary because of maintenance conditions, and an appropriate unit is not immediately available, COC will provide temporary accommodations to the tenant by arranging for temporary lodging at a hotel or similar location.
+The family is entitled to alternative accommodations even if the tenant, household member, guest, or other covered person is responsible for the damage that caused the hazard or if a family is in the process of being evicted.

 If the conditions that required the transfer cannot be repaired, or the condition cannot be repaired in a reasonable amount of time, COC will transfer the resident to the first available and appropriate unit after the temporary relocation.